 Leadership

-What are Transformational Leadership Characteristics?
+What are the Core Transformative Leadership Characteristics?

-Transformational leadership characteristics relate to the ability to motivate and inspire followers, employees, and students.
+Transformative leadership characteristics relate to the ability to motivate and inspire followers, employees, and students.
 It’s one of the most modern forms of leadership and is widely accepted as one of the best.
 Read on to learn more about the characteristics of this leadership style.

 A man is holding a presentation in front of several people during an office meeting.